openwisp/openwisp-utils/README.rst

 ``register_menu_group``
 ^^^^^^^^^^^^^^^^^^^^^^^

-It allows to register a new menu item or group at the specified position in the Main Navigation Menu.
+Allows registering a new menu item or group at the specified position in the Main Navigation Menu.

 **Syntax:**